MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-mssql-conf.md

 ## <a id="collation"></a> Change the SQL Server collation

-The **set-collation** option changes the collation value to any of the supported collations:
+The **set-collation** option changes the collation value to any of the supported collations.

+> [!IMPORTANT] Before you change the SQL Server collation, you must prepare for the change in several ways, including detaching user databases.
+For all requirements, see [Changing the Server Collation](../relational-databases/collations/set-or-change-the-database-collation.md).

 1. Run the **set-collation** option and follow the prompts: